 = i ( Ay Bz – Az By ) – j( Ax Bz – Az Bx) + k( Ax By – Ay Bx )

-The above result we express in the form of the matrix left.
-Right, a cross product vector is shown geometrically.
+The above result we can express in the form of the matrix left.
+We will learn more about matrices in a later blog.
+On the right, we show a cross product vector geometrically.
 It is at right angles to those multiplied and its magnitude is that of the yellow area and equal to AB sinθ.

 In our motor example the angle between current and field is a right angle ( sinθ = 1) and the force that delivers the torque is at right angles (orthogonal) to both of them.
 The force is also related to the product of current and field.
 The yellow area is in this case a square whose sides are vectors with different scalar measures (field strength and current) and whose cross product is a vector that has another scalar measure (force).